kandolfp/ws22-ulg-python-git-docker/pages/cicd/index.md

 ```

-The main idea of this pipeline is to build a docker image and than test it in the next step.
+The main idea of this pipeline is to build a docker image and then test it in the next step.
-For the test we use a an image that specified in the `Dockerfile` in [Add a second kernel to the notebook](../docker/basics#add_a_second_kernel_to_the_notebook).
+For the test we use an image that is specified in the `Dockerfile` in [Add a second kernel to the notebook](../docker/basics#add_a_second_kernel_to_the_notebook).
 We have a single stage that runs two jobs (`build` and `test`), this makes sure that they run in sequence.
 The _global_ variable `docker_image` is used to define the image name that should be build and tested.